spacecat1717/spacecat1717/README.md

 - 👋 Hi, I’m @spacecat1717
-- 👀 I’m junior Python dev and now working in amazing small company
+- 👀 I’m Python dev and now I'm looking for a new cool job
-- 🌱 I’m currently learning Ruby and C++
+- 🌱 I’m currently learning C++
 - 📫 How to reach me: telegam @s17ct

 <!---